ehlesp/smallab-k8s-pve-guide/G013 - Host hardening 07 ~ Mitigating CPU vulnerabilities.md

 ## CPUs also have security vulnerabilities

 CPUs also come with bugs and, in some cases, they can become security vulnerabilities.
-At the time of writing this, the most famous cases of such bugs (still) are the **meltdown** and **spectre** vulnerabilities.
+For instance, a couple of famous cases of such bugs were the meltdown and spectre vulnerabilities.

 ## Discovering your CPU's vulnerabilities

 To check out what known vulnerabilities your CPU has, perform these steps:

-1. Open a shell as your administrator user, and execute the following:
+1. Open a remote terminal as your administrator user into your Proxmox VE, and execute the following:

     ~~~sh
     $ cat /proc/cpuinfo | grep bugs